aistx/newbie-repository/README.md

-# newbie-repository
+# Hi
-Just a noob's repository here
+This is my first file editing.
+Im newbie at gitgub, but oldschool player in a Quake:)